+From summer to winter, New Hampshire is a place to embrace outdoor adventure.
 The animal lover in your group might either like to try mushing or galloping.
 At Muddy Paw Sled Dog Kennel, sled dogs will take your family on a sled ride during any season.
-At Attitash, Castle in the Clouds, and the Farm by the River (seasonally), perhaps a reservation for some horse riding is in order?
-If the kids are not old enough for horseback, maybe book a carriage or pony ride?
+At Attitash, Castle in the Clouds, and the Farm by the River, perhaps a reservation for some horse riding is in order?

 Those not interested in hiking but craving the outdoors might consider a moose sighting tour.
 Chances for viewing these humongous creatures increase the farther north you drive, however, many tour companies offer chauffeured drives with good odds of finding a moose.
 Gorham Moose Tours operates seasonally from a booth in the center of Gorham.
 You might also be lucky enough to spy one roadside on these rural drives, but take care driving at night to avoid a collision.

-At the Strawberry Banke on the waterfront of Portsmouth, visit a neighborhood of restored houses that depict life and tell the story of shore settlers from the mid-17th to the 20th century.
-Stroll the streets and visit the homes and with period dressed docents.
+At the Strawberry Banke Museum on the waterfront of Portsmouth, visit a neighborhood of restored houses that depict life and tell the story of shore settlers from the mid-17th to the 20th century.
+Stroll the streets and visit the homes with period dressed docents.
 Learn about shore life through interpretive and participation events.
-This live museum is open May through October, and during select other times.
+This live museum is open to the public May through October, and during select other times.

-6. Enjoy a Panoramic View from Mount Washington
+5. Enjoy a Panoramic View from the Top of Mount Washington

-Travel to the observatory in comfort while learning about the history of the mountain via the Mount Washington Auto Road either in your own vehicle or the chauffeured van.
-The Cog Railway is a train that will chug its way to the top via a cog system.
+Travel to the Mount Washington Observatory in comfort while learning about the history of the mountain via the Mount Washington Auto Road either in your own vehicle or the chauffeured van.
+The Cog Railway is a scenic railroad that chugs its way to the top via a cog system.
 It’s not for the faint of heart as the train slowly climbs its way up to the observatory and clinks its way back down the steep incline.
 Across the mountain, you may choose to take a ski lift to the top and see the peak from the top of Wildcat and ride the zip line back down in good weather.

 It is very unusual to get a good view from the top of Mount Washington because views are clear only a few days per year.
 However, if you are lucky enough to catch a clear day it is remarkable both from the top and the bottom.

 New Hampshire has a few excellent family-centered theme parks.
-Storyland, in the middle of the White Mountains in Glen, is designed for children of all ages.
+Story Land, in the middle of the White Mountains in Glen, is designed for children of all ages.
 Children under 2 are allowed free admission.
 The theme is nursery rhymes and childhood stories.
 Little ones over 36 inches will enjoy rides in a beautifully-kept park.
-This park is open from Memorial Day to Columbus Day.
+This park is open from Memorial Day to Columbus Day each year.